Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/README.md

 * Always take care of both `innodb_buffer_pool_size` and `innodb_redo_log_capacity` (MySQL 8.0.30+) or `innodb_log_file_size` (older MySQL, MariaDB) when making adjustments
 * If the InnoDB engine is not available or is disabled, the plugin reports OK with an info message instead of UNKNOWN
 * On MariaDB 10.2.2+, `innodb_buffer_pool_size` [can be set dynamically.](https://mariadb.com/kb/en/setting-innodb-buffer-pool-size-dynamically/)
-* The workload-based redo-log check needs at least 1 hour of uptime so the hourly write rate is meaningful; on freshly booted servers it is deferred
-* The target size answers "is the redo log big enough for the write volume".
-Whether the redo log actually runs full and stalls writing sessions is reported by `mysql-innodb-log-waits`
+* **The redo log is judged by the checkpoint, not by a rule of thumb.** MariaDB publishes `Innodb_checkpoint_age` and `Innodb_checkpoint_max_age`; the latter is derived from the redo log size by InnoDB itself.
+A checkpoint age close to it is what "the redo log is too small for this workload" actually looks like.
+MySQL publishes neither, so there the average redo write rate since startup is compared against the redo log size instead, which needs at least 1 hour of uptime to mean anything and is deferred on freshly booted servers
+* Under a sustained write load a redo log that is too small does not drift up through the thresholds.
+It jumps to the limit and stays pinned at 100.0 to 100.1 percent, because from `Innodb_checkpoint_max_age` on InnoDB puts a synchronous wait into every write operation and that is what holds it there.
+This is why `--critical` defaults to 99 rather than 100
+* The redo log size mysqltuner would recommend for the host's RAM is reported as advice and never raises a state.
+It is a floor for the RAM tier: below 2 GiB of RAM it targets 100 MiB whatever the database does, so on an idle server it fires while the redo log is nowhere near full. mysqltuner itself never reaches that code on MariaDB, because it gates it on `mysql_version_ge(8, 0, 30)` and on `innodb_redo_log_capacity` being defined
+* Whether writing sessions had to wait for the redo log *buffer* is a different question and a different knob (`innodb_log_buffer_size`); `mysql-innodb-log-waits` reports that one
 * MariaDB 10.9 and newer, and MySQL 8.0.30 and newer, resize the redo log while the server runs (`SET GLOBAL`); older MariaDB releases need a restart.
 The price of a larger redo log is a longer crash recovery and more disk space
 * User account requires access to INFORMATION_SCHEMA (user with no privileges is sufficient) and SELECT privileges on all schemas and tables to provide accurate results
 * [For most INFORMATION_SCHEMA tables, each MySQL user has the right to access them, but can see only the rows in the tables that correspond to objects for which the user has the proper access privileges.](https://dev.mysql.com/doc/refman/5.7/en/information-schema-introduction.html#information-schema-privileges) [So you can't grant permission to INFORMATION_SCHEMA directly, you have to grant SELECT permission to the tables on your own schemas, and as you do, those tables will start showing up in INFORMATION_SCHEMA queries.](https://stackoverflow.com/questions/60499772/cannot-grant-mysql-user-access-to-information-schema-database)